-As essential oils are the main ingredients in aromatherapy products, experts recommend not using them in the first quarter of pregnancy.
+As essential oils are the main ingredients in aromatherapy products, experts recommend not using them in the first trimester of pregnancy.
 In the second and third trimesters, some essential oils are safe to use as your baby is more developed.
 Essential oils you can safely use during pregnancy include Ylang Ylang, Chamomile and Lavender, which are calming, relaxing and double up as a sleep aid.
 Essential oils you need to avoid during pregnancy include Sage, Clove, Rosemary and Cinnamon, which can all cause contractions.

 Always consult your doctor prior to using any essential oils during pregnancy.
 It is for your safety and your baby’s safety.

 Pregnancy Friendly Essential Oils

 This oil is fabulous if you feel a bit stuffy as it can easily relieve the symptoms of respiratory congestion.
 Other than that, Eucalyptus acts as an antiviral, antiseptic and anti-inflammatory.

 Lavender is safe for use after 12 weeks of pregnancy.
 While being able to relieve the pain of pregnancy and reduce water retention, lavender renders a great feeling of calm, relaxation and keeps you balanced.